Rexa-maker/aoc/README.md

 # aoc_rs
-Let's do as many as possible from adventofcode.com in Rust
+Let's do as many as possible from [Advent of Code](adventofcode.com) in Rust